- Title

 - Curatorial Notes

-Even with the advent of mechanical printing in the eighteenth century, calligraphy remained an important art form in the Islamic world, particularly in Ottoman Turkey, as can be seen in the continued embellishment of calligrapher’s tools.
-The handles of these scissors form the invocation ya Fattah ("O Opener!"), referencing at once one of the ninety-nine Beautiful Names of God and the function of the scissors themselves.
+Because it is through writing that the Qur’an is transmitted, scripts in the Arabic alphabet were devised and perfected to be worthy of divine revelation.
+On this account, calligraphy became the most important Islamic art form, regardless of the text.
+Even with the advent of mechanical printing in the eighteenth century, calligraphy retained its significance and value in Islamic lands, particularly in Ottoman Turkey, as evidenced by the continued embellishment of calligrapher’s tools.
+The handles of these scissors form the invocation “ya Fattah” (O Opener!), referencing at once one of the ninety-nine Beautiful Names of God and the function of the scissors themselves.